wirelineio/wns/README.md

 $ wnsd add-genesis-account $(wnscli keys show root -a) 100000000wire,100000000stake
 ```

-Configure your CLI to eliminate need for chain-id flag.
+Configure the CLI to eliminate the need for the `chain-id` flag.

 ```
 $ wnscli config chain-id wireline